ydahal1/ydahal1/jokes.md

-A quick shoutout to all of the sidewalks out there...
-Thanks for keeping me off the streets.
+Why couldn't the kid see the pirate movie?
+Because it was rated arrr!

 [
-Sun Apr 20 00:29:35 UTC 2025
+Mon Apr 21 00:28:52 UTC 2025
  ]